NHOrus/srwq-compilation/episode-22.md

 "I thought Lemon said it wasn't going to be finished for months..."

-May I continue?
+*May I continue?*

 "Sure, I guess..."

-The EFAs major tactical advantage is its supremacy in space, and its total control over the satellite network.
+*The EFAs major tactical advantage is its supremacy in space, and its total control over the satellite network.
 With these eyes in the sky, they can track virtually anything on the planet, so long as they have enough into to find it.
 The Shadow Mirrors can evade their detection with the Stealth Shades on the Trilobites, but the issue is with our allies.
-The Rhinoceros class ships were build with the intent of open warfare, not clandestine operations, thus don't have such adapations.
+The Rhinoceros class ships were build with the intent of open warfare, not clandestine operations, thus don't have such adapations.*

 "Yeah, we covered all that..."

-To avoid detection we need to break the EFAs tracking long enough for the Rhinos location to change, that they cannot find them instantly once tracking resumes.
+*To avoid detection we need to break the EFAs tracking long enough for the Rhinos location to change, that they cannot find them instantly once tracking resumes.
 A distraction would be one option, but to divert the attentions of all the EFA satellites it would have to be a large-scale assault, against a major facility.
-And as Irm pointed out, there are no such bases on the continent.
+And as Irm pointed out, there are no such bases on the continent.*

 "So that leaves us back where we started?
 Man, this is a dumb computer."

-There is no target on the continent, but there is a target within 1000 kilometers.
+*There is no target on the continent, but there is a target within 1000 kilometers.*

 "What target?"

-One of the satellites themselves.
+*One of the satellites themselves. *

-Subject
-Name
-E-mail
-Password

-FoolFuuka Imageboard 2.0.0-dev-0 - Asagi Fetcher  Change Theme
- Change Language
-FAQ - Credits & Links - Network Status - Blog